Baltimore Auctioneer Bond: A Comprehensive Guide

 Is a Credit Check Required for the Baltimore Auctioneer Bond?

 No, a credit check is not required for the Baltimore Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the city, regardless of their credit history.

 How Much Does the Baltimore Auctioneer Bond Cost?

-The Baltimore Auctioneer bond costs just $125 per year.
+The Baltimore Auctioneer bond costs either $125 per year or $13 per month.

 Who is Required to Purchase the Baltimore Auctioneer Bond?

 Baltimore requires auctioneers to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Baltimore City Code Article 2 Statute 1-3, any person who sells property to the highest bidder is required to be licensed as an auctioneer.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.